iamcristinanr/iamcristinanr/README.md

 # Hi there 👋, I am Cristina
-I am an analyst with 5 years of experience in the energy sector.
+I am analyst with 5 years of experience in the energy sector.
 My passion and enthusiasm for technology makes me never want to stop learning.
 I like to work in teams, and I enjoy writing blogs about the things that I am learning.

 Now I am learning **Java Spring Boot**.